CenkCamkiran/ConverterMicroservice-NetCore-CQRS/README.md

 I followed instructions on this github repo: <https://github.com/Kuari/kong-konga-docker-compose> .
 Check readme, instructions are clear and simple.

-For example, i used below docker-compose file.
+For example, I used below docker-compose file.

 ```bash
 version: "3"